Johnsangarie/sangariej/codebase/README.md

  ## Scope and Vision

- - **[Scope]**: I plan to have the following features on my website:  Users, clients and Authenticity, Databases, Login/logout, GTP-3 Artificial intellegent API, PAPAL API.
+ - **[Scope]**: I plan to have the following features on my website:  Users, clients and Authenticity, Databases, Login/logout, GTP-3 Artificial intellegent API, PAYPAL API.

  - **[Out of Scope]**:merging the website to Berea College website.